 - Will WiFi be available?

-- WiFi will be provided by The Hope Center to attendees.
-Login information will be provided at the event itself.
+- WiFi and login information will be provided at the event itself.

 - Will the conference be recorded?